Syllabus for COM-209

 Please reference Module 3 of the course website for full details and requirements.
 Consult the Course Calendar for due dates.

 To practice designing and delivering a speech with visual aids, you are required to focus on the visual aid component and effective language for this assignment.
-The PowerPoint and video presentation requires you to demonstrate the effective use of visual aids and vivid language in a speech.
+This visual presentation with voiceover requires you to demonstrate the effective use of visual aids and vivid language in a speech.
 Consult Module 4 for more information and the Course Calendar for due dates.

-You are required to deliver one informative speech via Kaltura using research, organization, and outline skills.
+You are required to deliver one informative speech video using research, organization, and outline skills.
 This speech is not a manuscript speech; you are not to write it out word for word.
 Consult Module 5 for more details and the Course Calendar for due dates.

-You are required to deliver one persuasive speech via Kaltura using research, organization, and outline skills.
+You are required to deliver one persuasive speech using research, organization, and outline skills.
 This speech is not a manuscript speech; meaning, you are not to write it out word for word.
 However, you may have notes on cards that will help you to keep order and stay on track.
 Be sure to speak clearly and emphatically, using pauses and vocal variety for emphasis.
+This speech will be a complete video presentation including, webcam video/audio and PowerPoint visual aids.
 Consult Module 6 for more details and the Course Calendar for due dates.

 Your grade in the course will be determined as follows: